contentful-graveyard/wordpress-exporter.rb/README.md

     ```bash
     wordpress-exporter --config-file settings.yml --convert-markup
     ```
-    This will only touch the content body of a blog post, other attribues will not be changed.
+    This will only touch the content body of a blog post, other attributes will not be changed.

-5. Use the [Contentful-importer](https://github.com/contentful/generic-importer.rb) to import the content to [contentful.com](https://www.contentful.com)
+5. Use the [contentful-importer](https://github.com/contentful/generic-importer.rb) to import the content to [contentful.com](https://www.contentful.com)